iNarcissuss/ncc/README.md

 Blog Post Checklist
 -------------------

 * Does the post define any new categories?
-If it does, has a /categories/ page been added for it?
+If it does, has a /categories/ and a /feeds/categories/ page been added for it?
 * Is the post by a new author?
-If it does, has an /authors/ page been added for them?
+If it does, has an /authors/ and a /feeds/authors/ page been added for them?
 * Is the post by multiple authors?
 If so, do they all have /authors/ pages?
 Are they seperated by a comma?
 * Does the post reference a github, conference talk, CVEs, or something to download?
 If so, have those monikers been added in the header?
 * Is the blog post related to any other blog posts?
 Are they noted with the 'related' feature?
 Was the related post updated as well?